Lesson 1: Intro to Serial

 num = input("Enter a number (0 - 255): ")

-Then encode this data as a string.
-You can force it to ASCII via num.encode("ascii", "ignore")
+Encode this data as a string.
+You can force ASCII encoding via num.encode("ascii", "ignore"):

 # Encode numeric value as a string